tedee-com/tedee-lock-ble-api-doc/docs/source/notifications/battery/start-charging.rst

 BATTERY_START_CHARGING code is 0xBC

-Lock sends this notification when battery started charging process.
+Lock sends this notification when the battery started the charging process.

 Parameter
 ---------